 Conclusion

 Containerization is a fundamental technology that has reshaped the way we build and manage applications.
-It offers a wide range of benefits, including portability, isolation, resource efficiency, scalability, and alignment with modern development practices.
+It offers a wide range of benefits, including portability, isolation, resource efficiency, scalability, and alignment with modern development practices like devops and ci/cd.
 As the technology continues to evolve, containerization remains at the forefront of software deployment and operations, driving innovation and efficiency in the IT industry.